NEW Story: The Greek

 The Public Police (COSMOPOR) are not reliably equipped with firearms, and when they are, constables favour old-fashioned police revolvers.
-Situations that get dangerous or complicated often require the intervention of the Rifles Section of the Parliament Police, an elite policing unit trained and equipped to confront gun crime and violent behaviour.
+Situations that get dangerous or complicated often require the intervention of the Rifles Section of the Police of the Parliament, an elite policing unit trained and equipped to confront gun crime and violent behaviour.

 Like some other other Parliament Police (VENOPOR) sections, the Rifles are dressed in navy silks and their mounts are painted navy with white sillitoe-patterned highlights.
 Rifles use alternating red and blue lights rather than standard Vekllei ‘Emergency Red.’
 They are equipped and armed by the Bureau of Supply, the same office that supplies Vekllei’s armed forces.
 This includes the Sulphur Make-4 Armoured Car, modified for the Rifles with extra glass for better visibility in the small-calibre gunfire the Rifles are trained to meet.
 Like most VENOPOR police forces, the Rifles have their roots in paramilitary elements and are expected to support the military in times of war.